If you buy an item via this post, we may get a small affiliate fee. Details.

 On the other side, e-readers are single-purpose devices.
 Some of them offer extra features like web browsing, but you should be really careful about it.
-E-readers have technical limitations (like e-paper screen), and they are not meant to give anything more than sheer pleasure of reading.
+E-readers have technical limitations (like e-paper screen), and they are not meant to give anything more than a sheer pleasure of reading.

-Tablets are more expensive than e-readers, but they are also more versatile.
-You can use them for other purposes, like emails, social media, web browsing, video, games.
-They will also let you read ebooks that are enhanced with images, videos or interactive elements.
+Tablets are usually more expensive than e-readers, but they are also more versatile.
+You can use them for other purposes, such as emails, social media, web browsing, video, or games.
+They will also let you read ebooks that are enhanced with images, videos, or interactive elements.

 Well, my advice is: don’t rely on experts.
-They will only tell you whether the new generation Kobo is a 3 or 5-star e-reader, but they won’t help you recognise your very own e-reading preferences.
+They will only tell you whether the new generation Kobo is a 3 or 5-star e-reader, but they won’t help you recognize your own e-reading preferences.

 Answer the questions below, and you may realize that the decision on what is better – tablet or e-reader – came easier than you’d thought.